DataVault/datavault/INSTALL.md

 mysql -i -u root -p

 # Create a new database user and database
+# In this example the password is 'datavault' and MySQL is running on the same machine as the broker
 CREATE USER 'datavault'@'localhost' IDENTIFIED BY 'datavault';
 GRANT ALL PRIVILEGES ON *.* TO 'datavault'@'localhost';
 CREATE DATABASE datavault;